Bye Bye (Annalisa song)

-"Bye Bye" is a song by Italian singer-songwriter Annalisa.
-It was written by Annalisa, Daniele Lazzarin and Patrizio Simonini, and produced by Michele Canova.
+"Bye Bye" is a song co-written and recorded by Italian singer Annalisa.
+It was released by Warner Music Italy on 20 April 2018 as the third single from her sixth studio album by the same name.

-It was released by Warner Music Italy on 20 April 2018 as the third single from her sixth studio album with the same name.
-The song peaked at number 41 on the FIMI Singles Chart and was certified platinum in Italy.
+The song was written by Annalisa, Daniele Lazzarin and Patrizio Simonini, and produced by Michele Canova.
+It peaked at number 41 on the FIMI Singles Chart and was certified platinum in Italy.

 Music video

 The music video for "Bye Bye", directed by YouNuts!, was first released onto YouTube on the same day.
 It was shot in the Corviale district of Rome.